pontep/sutticketmajor/readme.md

-this readme is created on laptop.
+this readme is created on laptop."# sutticketmajor"